casper-ecosystem/donation-demo/server/README.md

 ```

 Next, update the following configuration values:
-1. Change `LOTTERY_CONTRACT_PACKAGE_HASH` if you deployed your own contract.
-If you want to use the [demo application](https://lottery-demo.casper.network) contract, keep the default value.
+1. Change `DONATION_CONTRACT_PACKAGE_HASH` if you deployed your own contract.
+If you want to use the donation application contract, keep the default value.
 2. Change `CSPR_CLOUD_ACCESS_KEY` to your CSPR.cloud access key from [CSPR.build Console](https://console.cspr.build)

 The rest of the values should remain the same for the local development, unless you made corresponding changes in other places.